Inhishonor/awesome-linux-desktop/README.md

 * [Website](https://www.deepin.org/en/dde/)
 * [Source Code](https://github.com/linuxdeepin)
 ### Cosmic
 **⚠️ Currently in Alpha, may have breaking changes.** An innovative Desktop Environment that it is being built by System 76 entierely in Rust.
+It is designed to be useful for all users, and utilize modularity in order to allow customization that suits all users.
 * [Website](https://system76.com/cosmic/.)
 * [Source Code](https://github.com/pop-os/cosmic-epoch)
 ## Window Managers